 The normal Linux commands can also be used to change the MAC address and MTU size used by the physical NIC which corresponds to the KNI interface.
 However, if more than one KNI interface is configured for a physical port, these commands will only work on the first KNI interface for that port.

 Change the MAC address:

+'''

-ifconfig vEth0_0 hw ether 0C:01:02:03:04:08
+ip link set dev vEth0_0 lladdr 0C:01:02:03:04:08

+'''

 Change the MTU size: